Donald F. Mason

 Post-war records ultimately revealed that no German submarine was sank on January 28, 1942.
 The U-85 was subsequently sunk by the destroyer U.S.S.
 Roper in a night surface action off the coast of North Carolina on April 14, 1942.

 On March 1, 1942, one month before the Navy released its first official report of Mason's "sinking", Ensign William Tepuni, a comrade of Mason's in VP-82, sank U-656.
 It was subsequently to become the first confirmed sinking of a German submarine by American forces.
 Though Donald F. Mason lost that distinction in the post-war correction of the records, on March 15 he attacked and destroyed U-503, a victory that was not only confirmed, but that also resulted in his promotion to Ensign and award of a second Distinguished Flying Cross.
 Members of his crew also received meritorious promotions for "excellent assistance to the pilot in carrying out the two attacks."
-(Both Mellinger and Zink were part of the crew once again in the second action, but Mason's co-pilot was AMM2c Albert Jurca.)
+(Both Mellinger and Zink were part of the crew once again in the second act, but Mason's co-pilot was AMM2c Albert Jurca.)

 Far more important than anything than any record for being the first, Donald Mason's brief four-word report was destined to join phrases like "Don't give up the ship, and "Damn the Torpedoes, full speed ahead" as one of those rare and memorable battle cries that inspired a nation and gave hope when it was most needed.